 Despite being one of the most widely studied conditions, the exact cause of ADHD is unknown.
 Research has found several possible contributing factors including genetics, brain anatomy and function, significant traumatic brain injuries, prematurity at birth, and exposure to toxins in utero.
 There is no evidence to support the role of immunizations, diet, or screen time as causative factors.

 According to the DSM-5-TR criteria for ADHD, symptoms must be present prior to age 12.
 While some evaluations require collateral information from a family member or loved one, NeuroSpark Health only includes this information if you would like it to be included.
 That’s because we believe neurodivergent adults are the experts of their own experiences.
-You can read more about our assessment process here.
+Read more about our ADHD assessment process.

 If diagnosed, ADHD may be addressed through coaching, therapy, lifestyle changes, medication, accommodations, or a combination of these depending on individual preferences.
 The goal of treatment is to improve the person’s overall well-being by helping them improve functioning at home, school, and/or work.